Team-Compliance/NewPillCrusher/README.md

     - Luck Up =
     - Telepills = Teleports all enemies in a room to a different room
     - 48 Hour Energy =
-    - Hematemesis = Damages enemies and spawns 1-2 red hearts near them
+    - Hematemesis = Applies bleed effect to all enemies and has a chance to spawn 1-2 red hearts near them.
+Certain types of enemies can drop different hearts that replace the red hearts (for example, Bonys have a chance for Bone Hearts to replace red hearts and Rotten Gapers have a chance for Rotten Hearts to replace red hearts, etc. for the other heart types)
     - Paralysis = All enemies in the room get paralyzed = --done
     - I can see forever! =
     - Pheromones =